-Any medicines in school are administered by either the headteacher or the deputy head.
+Any medicines in school are administered by either the Principal or Vice Principal.
 The only exception to this being children's self-administration of asthma inhalers and the administration of prescribed Epipens by any member of the school staff who has received the appropriate bi-annual training.